fbpx

 Best Moment: Aegon Targaryen is crowned as king

-The tense “green council” meeting was also great, but the top moment from the episode was probably Aegon Targaryen’s coronation—which was done without the named heir Rhaenyra Targaryen even knowing her father was dead.
+The tense “Green Council” meeting was also great, but the top moment from the episode was probably Aegon Targaryen’s coronation—which was done without the named heir Rhaenyra Targaryen even knowing her father was dead.
 Aegon was basically a no-good drunk up to this point, and he seemingly really did not want to be king—he even looked somewhat dead inside while marching up to be crowned.
 But you could see a switch in his demeanor when he was crowned with Aegon the Conqueror’s crown and given his sword Blackfyre along with the catspaw dagger.
 However, that triumphant moment turned quickly when—in typical Game of Thrones fashion for a penultimate episode of a season—Rhaenys Targaryen arrived on her she-dragon Meleys (“The Red Queen”) to blow things up.
 It seemed unlikely she’d take Aegon, Alicent and Otto Hightower, and the others out (the viewer knowing that a civil war is coming), but it looked like Meleys was going to light them all on fire right then and there; it was ultimately a screech that acted as a warning and a show of strength ahead of Rhaenys going to Dragonstone to warn Rhaenyra’s party.

 Best Quote